natanielmendes/18-diving-into-redux/README.md

 # 18-diving-into-redux

-### Project for diving into different redux concepts and exploring its implementations
+### Project for diving into different redux concepts and exploring its features in react-redux and @redux-toolkit

 To execute this project, run the following `npm` commands in a terminal: